Your shopping cart (0)

 Here you can see exactly where to measure.

-The right crank knob (Knob) significantly influences the grip feel, control, and comfort while fishing.
+The right crank knob (knob) significantly influences the grip feel, control, and comfort while fishing.
 Depending on the fishing technique, reel size, and personal preference, a different knob may be more suitable.

 Typical use: BFS, finesse, ultralight baitcasters